Design for Recycled plastic

 Note: make sure to know the total amount of plastic that can fit in the barrel - this will limit the volume of the final product.
 It is usually around 150cm3 - this is quite small.
 It's not a problem, just a design constraint!

-When designing products to be produced with the Precious Plastic machines, your best resource will be the how-tos!
+When designing products to be produced with the Precious Plastic machines, your best resource will be the library!
 You’ll find product designs, techniques and hacks, some from us and many are from the community.
 You can also check in on Questions because when (not if 😉) you get stuck, it’s very likely someone else has come across the same problem!
-If you come up with a super cool new product, hack or technique, create your own How-To so we can all benefit from your awesome knowledge.
+If you come up with a super cool new product, hack or technique, create your own projects so we can all benefit from your awesome knowledge.

 Are you interested to connect with the Precious Plastic community?
 Perhaps you want to learn more or share your own knowledge.
 Well you're in luck!
 We have created a Questions section for the community to collaborate.
 Now if you want to chat with people locally and globally, check out the Discord